exakat/exakat/docs/Annex.rst

 * :ref:`Accessing static property aa\:\:$a as non static <undeclared-static-property>`
 * :ref:`An alias (%s) was defined for method %s(), but this method does not exist <undefined-insteadof>`
 * :ref:`Argument 1 passed to foo() must be of the type integer, string given <mismatch-type-and-default>`
+* :ref:`Array and string offset access syntax with curly braces is deprecated <no-more-curly-arrays>`
 * :ref:`Call to undefined function <throw-functioncall>`
 * :ref:`Call to undefined method theParent\:\:bar() <undefined-parent>`
 * :ref:`Can't inherit abstract function A\:\:bar() <cant-inherit-abstract-method>`